Community Archaeology Radiocarbon Dating (CARD) Fund

 How to Apply

 The application process is very simple.
 Just complete the form below and under “Sample Information” fill in all the boxes for your samples.
 If you have multiple samples fully complete all the boxes for additional samples.
 Once you have finished inputting your information click “Submit” and your data will be automatically forwarded to us.
 When you have submitted your application you will receive a confirmation email response to say that we have received it.
 Your application will be considered together with other applications.
 The deadline for receiving applications each year is 30th November.
-The decision on your application will be communicated to you shortly after the 30th November deadline.
+The decision on your application will be communicated to you by the end of January the following year.
 If you have charred wood or plant remains or human or animal bone available for dating and you have not had it identified or assessed then you can still apply, but state this on the application form.
 If your sample/s has been selected for CARD Fund support then in such cases where you have not yet had your material identified then we will ask you to send the material to Archaeological Research Services Ltd and we will assess the material and identify the most suitable sample for radiocarbon dating purposes.

 The CARD Fund operates via a web-based system to minimise the administrative burden and costs for both Archaeological Research Services Ltd and SUERC – this means more resource is available to plough into the fund and acquire new radiocarbon dates.
 The only way to apply is via the on-line application form on this web page.
 If you are successful you will be required to fill in a simple excel form and send your samples, carefully packaged and labelled via recorded delivery, to Archaeological Research Services Ltd where the samples will be checked and assessed prior to sending on to the SUERC laboratory.
 NB.
 You must not send samples direct to SUERC.
 When the sample has been dated you will receive the dating certificate and calibrations via email from Archaeological Research Services Ltd. together with suggested format for presenting and referring to the dates in publications.